 Watch how the salt crystals begin drawing the wet watercolors to them, creating a dappled effect.

 Once the art cards are fully dry, gently rub the salt off with your fingers, and then peel away the star stickers.
 We found that some of the stars stuck better than others, but still created a lovely effect!

 More Ideas for Handmade Christmas Cards

-- Handmade Christmas Cards with Glitter Tape
+- How to Make Handmade Christmas Cards with Styrofoam Printing

-- Potato Stamp Christmas Cards
+- Potato Printmaking for Handmade Christmas Cards

-Pin It For Later
+Pin It for Later